cilium/cilium/Documentation/contributing/development/dev_setup.rst

 Your Cilium tree is mapped to the VM so that you do not need to keep manually copying files between your host and the VM.
-Folders are by default synced automatically using `VirtualBox Shared Folders <https://www.virtualbox.org/manual/ch04.html#sharedfolders>`_ .
+Folders are by default synced automatically using `VirtualBox Shared Folders <https://www.virtualbox.org/manual/ch04.html#sharedfolders>`_ with NFS.
-You can also use NFS to access your Cilium tree from the VM by setting the environment variable ``NFS`` (mentioned above) before running the startup script (``export NFS=1``).
 Note that your host firewall must have a variety of ports open.
 The Vagrantfile will inform you of the configuration of these addresses and ports to enable NFS.

 .. note::